HITS-AIN/GPCC.jl/README.md

 ## ▶ Evaluating a set of candidate delays for 3 light curves

 We show an example for calculating the posterior for 3 light curves.
+Instead of function `simulatetwolightcurves`, we use function `simulatethreelightcurves` to generate 3 synthetic light curves.
 We evaluate the delays using a nested `map` or `pmap`:

 ```